Living in Namibia

 When we asked people living in Namibia about club and activities where newcomers can meet others, they responded:

 "Expats in Namibia often join clubs and activities such as the Windhoek International Club, which is a social club for expats and locals alike.
 Expats can also join the Namibia Expat Network, which is a group of expats who meet regularly to discuss their experiences in Namibia.
 Other activities that expats can join include sports clubs, book clubs, and language classes.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
-Additionally, expats can meet people by attending church services, volunteering, or joining a local gym," commented one expat who made the move to Namibia.
+Additionally, expats can meet people by attending church services, volunteering, or joining a local gym," said one expat in Namibia.

 GeoBlue is a trusted leader in international health insurance.
 Wherever your destination, GeoBlue can keep you and your family covered with the right health insurance.
 Get a GeoBlue Quote Today!